Structured governance assurance for UK school governing boards.

 GIAS

-Automatic school lookup — URN, phase, type, trust membership, governor details, chair of governors, and appointment dates.
+School profile and governor register.
+URN, phase, type, academy trust membership, headteacher, chair, governor terms and appointment dates.

 Ofsted